quiet-node/hiero-consensus-node/platform-sdk/docs/proposals/quiescence/quiescence-proposal.md

 ## Purpose and Context

-The purpose of this is to reduce the amount of data produced by low volume networks.
-When no there are no transactions being submitted to the network, the network can stop creating events, and thus stop producing blocks.
-This can drastically reduce the amount of data that needs to be stored long term.
+The purpose of this is to reduce the amount of data produced and bandwidth used by low volume networks.
+When there are no transactions being submitted to the network, the network can stop creating events and thus stop gossipping and producing blocks.
+This can drastically reduce the amount of data that needs to be stored long term as well as the amount of bandwidth used by the network.

 ### Requirements